 The Special Representative for External Affairs and Resources of SOS Children’s Villages International Mr Richard Pichler also participated in the panel and stressed that civil society organizations need to be involved in the process of policy making because of their proximity with the target groups and their motivation and approach they use in order for the rights of vulnerable and marginalized groups to be protected.

-The day was concluded with group work in the areas of Goal 3 – Good Health and Well-being, Goal 4 – Quality education, Goal 5 – Gender Equality, which aimed to highlight the progress up until now, to identify the challenges and possibilities for future cooperation and joint action among all stakeholders in achieving the 2030 Agenda.
+The conference concluded with group work in the areas of Goal 3 – Good Health and Well-being, Goal 4 – Quality education, Goal 5 – Gender Equality, which aimed to highlight the progress up until now, to identify the challenges and possibilities for future cooperation and joint action among all stakeholders in achieving the 2030 Agenda.
 Among the identified challenges was the lack of an allocated budget for the achievement the Goals and the collection of statistics, which hinders the monitoring of the progress on the set indicators.
 The participants highlighted the need for more precise, coordinated and effective actions in the area of development.

-As a result of the two-day forum we can summarize that for the implementation of the 17 UN Sustainable development goals measures need to be undertaken not only at a central level, but also at regional and local level too, ensuring the active mutual cooperation between the UN and the European Union, as well as between the EU and the individual countries.
+As a result of the forum we can summarize that for the implementation of the 17 UN Sustainable development goals measures need to be undertaken not only at a central level, but also at regional and local level too, ensuring the active mutual cooperation between the UN and the European Union, as well as between the EU and the individual countries.
 Civil society has a key role in promoting and achieving the Goals and it would not be possible to achieve them fully without the active participation of nongovernmental organizations in policy development and implementation in these areas.

 The Bulgarian Platform for International Development also hosted and took part in a meeting of CONCORD HUB 2, which took place in the same time in Sofia.
 Being a member of CONCORD (European confederation of Relief and Development NGOs), BPID provided the opportunity for representatives from other national platforms and networks for development from Central Europe to build connections and discuss potential forms of cooperation with partner organization from the Western Balkans and the Black Sea Region.